ABC was founded in 2005 as Campaign for Better Nutrition

 The reasons for poor childhood nutrition are many fold and stretch from farms to homes and communities.
 We believe there is A Better Course for America to create healthy childhoods, productive adulthoods, and thriving communities.

-We accomplish this by educating legislators, parents and the general public on the improvements needed in the availability and dissemination of nutritious food to families with low incomes, particularly through public food programs like school lunch and CalFresh (SNAP/Food Stamps).
+We accomplish this by educating and advocating with legislators, parents and the general public on the improvements needed in the availability and dissemination of nutritious food to families with low incomes, particularly through public food programs like the National School Lunch Program and CalFresh (SNAP/Food Stamps) as well as through innovative public-private partnerships that would provide a framework so that for-profit groceries could sustain self-funded nutrition benefits for low-income shoppers who meet particular health profiles.

 ABC seeks win-win solutions for high-impact issues that interfere with the ability of low-income families to eat healthier and less processed foods.
 We collaborate with community partners and advocates, other nonprofits and government agencies to maximize the impact of our work.
 You will see examples of these in our Projects page.